Timmeahj/css-animations-challenge/Exercise-CSS-animations.md

 - Hover manipulation on a button, a shape and an image.
 Be creative.
 - An element where you let your creativity go crazy!
 Show me what you can do!

 You will learn how to do all that stuff in this [video](https://www.youtube.com/watch?v=zHUpx90NerM) which is the same as the one linked on top.
+You might wonder what kind of structure you should use for your onepager and that decision is totally up to you!
+Do you want to make it look like a real website?
+Good!
+Do you want to focus on the shapes and just place them all in a blank page?
+Also good!
+Do make sure that the shapes and texts are distinguisheable.

 Get creative and good luck!